 Most of us were saddened this past week to hear the news of Anthony Bourdain’s passing, not only because he meant so much to those who loved him, including his fans (of which I’m one), but due to how happy his life seemed.
 He was brilliant, handsome, compassionate, eloquent, and talented; and yet, he suffered, his distress proceeding in silence.
-As with the multitude of other straight men whom I’ve encountered, Anthony found it challenging to share his sorrow with the rest of the world; partially, this was due to his celebrity persona, but I believe that his reluctance was also heavily associated with his internalized image of manhood, despite how empathic and compassionate he was.
+Anthony found it challenging to share his sorrow with the rest of the world; partially, this was due to his celebrity persona, but I believe that his reluctance was also heavily associated with his internalized image of manhood, despite how empathic and compassionate he was.

-I’ve written several articles on intimacy and authenticity, detailing how necessary it was for us, as humans, to connect, and share our inner-lives, with each other; unfortunately, this endeavor is too often incredibly daunting for straight men.
-No matter how wonderful and compassionate a man is, it’s a relatively rare feat for him to let his guard down and openly express his sadness and hurt; in my clinical practice, the men I meet are frequently terrified of not being manly enough, essentially, of being human beings.
+I’ve written several articles on intimacy and authenticity, detailing how necessary it was for us, as humans, to connect, and share our inner-lives, with each other; unfortunately, this endeavor is often incredibly daunting for straight men.
+It’s a relatively rare feat for men to let their guard down and openly express their sadness and hurt, regardless of our compassionate they are; in my clinical practice, the men I meet are frequently terrified of not being masculine enough, essentially, of being human beings.
 They fear rejection and subsequent abandonment, by their associates, their friends, and even their wives.
-So, they resolve to encase their emotions in bubbles of shallow masculinity, as they go about their daily lives feeling isolated and mis-understood: these being symptoms of Major Depressive Disorder.
+So, they resolve to encase their emotions in bubbles of shallow masculinity, living out their daily lives feeling isolated and misunderstood, symptoms of Major Depressive Disorder.

-It’s significant to stress that those around us who love us want to help us, but they can’t if we don’t let them in.
-And, rather than the expected rejection due to a failure of some antiquated version of manhood, our loved ones will love and admire us for the strength that’s indicated through vulnerability.
-Someone close to me once told me that vulnerability was a strength, and that truth appears more evident each day I treat my patients, as it takes great courage to exhibit one’s flaws.
-With depression, those flaws are greatly exaggerated, and they need to be challenged and reframed with a mental health professional in treatment, but that can only occur through a willingness to be oneself.
+Those who love us want to help, but they can’t if we don’t let them in.
+Rather than the expected rejection accompanying a failure of some antiquated version of manhood, our loved ones will love and admire us for the strength manifested through vulnerability.
+Someone close to me once told me that vulnerability was a strength; that truth appears more evident to me each day I treat my patients, as it takes great courage to exhibit one’s flaws.
+Those flaws are greatly exaggerated in individuals struggling with depression, and they need to be challenged and altered with a mental health professional; but that can only occur through the willingness and courage to be oneself.

-Emotional suppression is linked with depression in men, as we know that when emotions don’t see the light of day, they tend to return with a vengeance at some imminent point in the future, often presenting themselves as numbness and anhedonia, the inability to experience pleasure.
-And, emotional suppression is linked with a sense of social isolation, perpetuating a vicious cycle of interpersonal disconnection.
+Emotional suppression is linked to depression in men; we know that emotions tend to return with a vengeance when they’re suppressed, often presenting themselves as numbness and anhedonia, the inability to experience pleasure.
+And emotional suppression is linked with a sense of social isolation, perpetuating a vicious cycle of interpersonal disconnection and further need for suppression.
 I’ve struggled with intimacy for the majority of my life because I was raised with a flawed conception of what it meant to be a man.
-I had a stepfather who criticized me for being physically and emotionally weak when I was a kid, and girls who rejected me for being too sensitive; I’ve continually had to fight the interior consequences of exterior forces, and hope to help other men, like me, do the same.
-The battle isn’t external, as it doesn’t comprise of becoming more manly; in reality, it encompasses our need to rid ourselves of an ancient idea, one which blocks us from fully loving others, and as importantly, from fully loving ourselves.
+I had a stepfather who criticized me for being physically and emotionally weak when I was a kid; I continually have to fight the interior consequences of exterior forces, and hope to help other men, like me, do the same.
+The battle isn’t external, as it doesn’t comprise of becoming more masculine; in reality, it encompasses the imperative to rid ourselves of an ancient idea, one which blocks us from fully loving others, and as importantly, from fully loving ourselves.